 Among the popular options, Firefox is the most privacy-focused browser.
 Brave and Tor are also great options.
 Tor Browser is the most secure browser that helps you to anonymize your web traffic using the Tor network.
 If you have a compelling reason to use Chrome, you should know how to actively manage your Google Activity and limit what is collected or stored about you.

 DuckDuckGo is an alternative to Google Search that doesn’t store users’ search logs or track their activity.

 Browser extensions for online privacy

 Using privacy focussed browser extensions is one more way to reduce your exposure to online snooping.
-It blocks ads and also helps to prevent most of the known methods of tracking your internet activity.
-Preventing hidden third party trackers from loading on your device is a way to disallow websites from collecting data about you.
+It blocks ads and helps prevent the most known methods of tracking your internet activity.
+Preventing hidden third-party trackers from loading on your device is a way to disallow websites from collecting data about you.
 Another positive side effect is websites may load faster when most of the tracking software in the webpage is disabled.

-There is a price to pay when a website might not load properly or nudges you to allow their trackers to load on a web page.
-Most extensions will enable you to toggle on or off and this allows you to control your browsing experience.
-You need to then consciously take a call whether you’d like to allow such activity and whether you’d like to consider alternate ways to do what you want to get done.
+There is a price to pay when a website might not load properly or nudges you to allow its trackers to load on a web page.
+Most extensions will enable you to toggle on or off, allowing you to control your browsing experience.
+You need to then consciously take a call on whether you’d like to allow such activity and whether you’d like to consider alternate ways to do what you want to get done.

-You should know that there is no perfectly safe browser – each of them have their advantages and weaknesses.
-Based on your browsing habits and what you tend to do online, you need to research what works best for you.
+You should know that there is no perfectly safe browser – each of them have advantages and weaknesses.
+You need to research what works best for you based on your browsing habits and what you tend to do online.
 Tweaking privacy settings in a popular browser and adding compatible extensions that work with the usual websites you visit should be an optimal browsing security practice.
-For higher security needs, tools like secure VPN come into play, and that’s a whole new topic to address.
+Tools like secure VPN come into play for higher security needs, and that’s a whole new topic to address.

 I would love to know your privacy protection strategies – feel free to leave a comment.